-Trustees Executors Limited, acting in its role as Supervisor is entitled to receive fees for its services, and through its Member and Investor Services and Portfolio Services divisions is entitled to receive fees for registry, custody, unit pricing and investment accounting services.
-These expenses are included in the annual fund charges in the quarterly fund update for each fund, available at fisherfunds.co.nz/fund-updates.
+Trustees Executors Limited, acting in its role as Supervisor is entitled to receive a fee for its services.
+This fee is included in the annual fund charges in the quarterly fund update for each fund, available at fisherfunds.co.nz/premium-service/forms-and-documents.